Capabilities

 Before presenting findings to your team, Autoheal runs an adversarial review process.
 A separate validation step challenges the primary investigation by:

-- Evidence checking — verifying that every finding is backed by concrete, retrievable evidence
+- Evidence checking.
+It verifies that every finding is backed by concrete, retrievable evidence.

-- Gap identification — flagging areas the investigation didn't cover that it should have
+- Gap identification.
+It flags areas the investigation didn't cover that it should have.

-- Logic validation — ensuring the causal chain from symptoms to root cause is logically sound
+- Logic validation.
+It checks that the causal chain from symptoms to root cause holds up.

-- False positive filtering — catching correlations that don't imply causation
+- False positive filtering.
+It catches correlations that don't imply causation.

-This adversarial approach significantly reduces false positives and ensures that when Autoheal presents a root cause, your team can act on it with confidence.
+This review reduces false positives, so when Autoheal presents a root cause, your team can act on it.

 Multi-Turn Conversations

 Autoheal investigations are interactive, not fire-and-forget.
-The OnCall Agent maintains full conversation context, enabling:
+The Investigation Agent maintains full conversation context, enabling:

-- Follow-up questions — "Can you also check the Redis connection pool metrics?"
+- Follow-up questions, such as "Can you also check the Redis connection pool metrics?"

-- Investigation redirection — "I think this is related to the database migration we ran at 3 PM"
+- Investigation redirection, such as "I think this is related to the database migration we ran at 3 PM."

-- Clarification requests — "What exactly changed in that deployment?"
+- Clarification requests, such as "What exactly changed in that deployment?"

-- Scope expansion — "Are any other services seeing similar issues?"
+- Scope expansion, such as "Are any other services seeing similar issues?"

 The agent remembers everything discussed in the investigation and incorporates new directions without losing prior context.